How to Lower Pool Alkalinity: Step-by-Step Guide

 7. Retest alkalinity and pH.
 The acid will lower both values, so you'll likely need to raise pH back to the ideal range of 7.4-7.6 using sodium carbonate (soda ash).

 8. Adjust pH if necessary.
 Add soda ash if pH dropped below 7.2.
-Use about 6 oz per 10,000 gallons to raise pH by 0.2 units.
+Use about 6 oz per 10,000 gallons to raise pH by 0.2 units (amount may vary based on current alkalinity levels).

-9. Wait 24 hours and retest to confirm your alkalinity is in the target range of 80-120 ppm for chlorine pools or 60-80 ppm for salt water generators.
+9. Wait 24 hours and retest to confirm your alkalinity is in the target range of 80-120 ppm for both chlorine and saltwater pools.

 10. Repeat if needed but never add more than the calculated amount at once.
 It's better to make gradual adjustments over several days.